IgorTudisco/IgorTudisco/README.md

 <h3 align="center">I'm learning about developing software</h3>

-- 🔭 I’m currently working on City Hall.
+- 🔭 I'm currently looking for a job.
 - 🌱 I’m currently learning HTML, CSS, JAVA, JAVASCRIPT, NODE, SQL, C# and more.
 - 🤔 I’m looking for help with my studies.
 - 📫 How to reach me: my phone number 55 (11) 96502-0137, my e-mail igortudisco@hotmail.com and my linkedin is https://www.linkedin.com/in/igor-tudisco-82935770/